Efficient superoscillation measurement for incoherent optical imaging: Key ideas

-Thus, $n_q^+\pm n_q^-$ can be used to estimate the moments, and the moment estimates can then be plugged into Eq.~(\ref{fourier_moment}) to estimate the Fourier coefficients.
+Thus, the outputs $n_q^+\pm n_q^-$ can be used to estimate the moments $\theta_{2q}$ and $\theta_{2q+1}$, and the moment estimates can then be plugged into Eq.~(\ref{fourier_moment}) to estimate the Fourier coefficients.

-To be more precise, assume Poisson statistics, which is an excellent approximation for natural or fluorescent sources at optical frequencies \cite{tsang19a,goodman_stat,zmuidzinas03,pawley}.
+To be more precise about the counting statistics, assume that the photon counts are independent and Poisson random variables, which are an excellent assumption for natural or fluorescent sources at optical frequencies \cite{tsang19a,pawley,goodman_stat,zmuidzinas03}.
 Assume also that $N$ is unknown, for generality.
 Let the total photon number detected in all outputs be $L$.
 Conditioned on $L$, the count statistics become multinomial.
 Then an estimator of $\beta_\mu$ can be constructed as follows:

 For a given $L$, $\expect(n_q^\pm) = L f_q^\pm = L \intall h_q^\pm(X) F(X) dX$, and the expected value of $\check\beta_\mu$ can be expressed as